Complete Smile Makeovers in Cosmetic Dentistry

 Cosmetic dentists offer a plethora of dental treatment modalities that are both harmonious with oral and facial function and aesthetically pleasing and natural.
-The most comprehesive type of cosmetic dentistry is called a smile makeover.
+The most comprehensive type of cosmetic dentistry is called a smile makeover.

 Anatomy of a smile: the pull of a variety of small,

-but very responsive facial muscles
+but very responsive facial muscles.

 This image explains the concept of envelope of